serdar/salesforce-demos/README.md

 # salesforce-utils

-Utilities to work with Salesforce with NForce
+Utilities to work with Salesforce using NForce